-Captivating tiled façades wrap the exterior walls of multitude of buildings in Porto, especially those of ecclesiastical nature.
+Captivating tiled façades wrap the exterior walls of multitude of buildings in Porto, especially those of religious nature.
 True to Portugal’s catholic tradition, religious architecture is of great importance in Porto and it’s easy to find a church in every corner.
-Each more impressive than the last, their artistic style is heavily influenced by the different periods they were built in.

-Great examples of Porto’s rich Baroque and Rococo heritage are the interiors of Igreja do Carmo and Igreja dos Carmelitas, standing at the corner of Praça de Carlos Alberto.
-Many people think they form one single building but, in fact, both churches are completely separated by a hardly noticeable 1m wide house standing in between.
-The narrow residence was inhabited until the 80s, but was initially built with the intention of avoiding all sorts of contact between monks and nuns living in blue and white azulejo-covered Carmo (right) and classical Carmelitas (left), respectively.
+Great examples of Porto’s rich Baroque and Rococo heritage are the interiors of Igreja do Carmo and Igreja dos Carmelitas, at the corner of Praça de Carlos Alberto.
+Many people think they form one single building.
+In fact, both churches are completely separated by a hardly noticeable 1m wide house standing in between!
+The narrow residence was inhabited until the 80s, but was initially built with the intention of avoiding all sorts of contact between monks and nuns.
+You can see the blue and white azulejo-covered Carmo (right) and the classical Carmelitas (left) below.

 This extravagant and dramatic artistic style is also reflected in the façade of Igreja da Trindade, located near Porto’s Town Hall.
 Its exterior is topped with religious statues and a single bell tower, whilst its interior is a perfect example of meticulously carved wooden altars, with oil paintings and elaborate ornaments on its marble walls.